 According to Genworth Financials' 2021 Cost of Care Survey, the average cost of Assisted Living in Houston is $3,750 per month, which is similar to the Texas average of $3,740.
-And if compared to the national monthly average of $4,000, Houston residential care home cost is almost similar.
+And as compared to the national monthly average of $4,000, Houston Assisted Living cost is almost similar.

 Assisted Living rates in Houston and the surrounding suburbs depend on multiple factors, including location, level of care, apartment size, and amenities offered in each community.

-The nearest city to Houston in terms of distance is Galena Park, where the cost is $3,750, just $1,450 lower the Houston average monthly assisted living cost.
-The highest monthly price difference is with South Houston, where the average independent living cost is just $1,450 lower that in Houston.
-Seniors in Bellaire pay an average of $3,750 per month, which is just $1,450 lower per month what their peers pay in Houston.
+The nearest city to Houston in terms of distance is Galena Park, where Assisted Living costs around $3,750 per month, The cost is similar to the monthly median Assisted Living in Houston.
+Seniors in Bellaire pay an average of $3,750 per month, which is similar to per month what their peers pay in Houston.

 Apart from assisted living, seniors have multiple care options in Houston.
 The senior living you need depends on your required care level and medical conditions.
 For instance, if you require 24/7 medical supervision, a nursing home in Houston could be the better choice than Houston assisted living care.

 Assisted living communities in Houston are designed for seniors who need assistance with ADLs and IADLs.
 And independent living is for active older adults who can live independently.
-Thus, assisted living costs are higher than independent living in Houston and lower than more intense medical care options through Houston nursing home and memory care facilities.
+Thus, assisted living costs are higher than independent living in Houston and lower than more intense medical care options through Houston nursing home and memory care facilities in Houston.

 Senior living options with different levels of care available in Houston are: